Western Open: History

 The Western Open, founded and run by the Western Golf Association, was first played in 1899 in Illinois at the Glen View Club in Golf, a northern suburb of Chicago Like the U.S. Open, in its early days it was almost exclusively won by immigrant golf professionals from the British Isles, most of whom gained full citizenship to the United States.
-In its early decades it was widely regarded as one of the premier golf tournaments in the USA, along with other notables of the day like the North and South Open, the PGA Championship and the Shawnee Open.
+In its early decades it was widely regarded as one of the premier golf tournaments in the US, along with other notables of the day like the North and South Open, the PGA Championship and the Shawnee Open.

 The Western Golf Association was, in some ways, and for some years, something of a rival to the United States Golf Association, especially in the midwestern and western sections of the country.

 From the event's inception through 1961, it was played at a variety of midwestern locations, as well as places such as Arizona (Phoenix), Utah (Salt Lake City) and California (San Francisco, Los Angeles).
 In 1923, it was held in Tennessee at the Colonial Country Club in Memphis.

 Beginning in 1962, the Western Open settled within the Chicago metropolitan area and was held at a variety of courses through 1973.
 In 1974, it found an annual home at the Butler National Golf Club in Oak Brook, a western suburb.
 It was played here through 1990, when the PGA Tour adopted a policy of holding events only at clubs which allowed minorities and women to be members.
 It moved in 1991 to Cog Hill Golf & Country Club in Lemont, southwest of Chicago.
 A 72-hole public complex, its Dubsdread Course hosted the Western Open for sixteen editions, through 2006.

 In 1899, the prize fund was $150, and Willie Smith's winner's share was fifty dollars.
 The purse in 2006 was $5 million, with $900,000 to the final winner, Trevor Immelman.

 During the second round of the 1975 tournament on Friday, June 27, Lee Trevino and Jerry Heard were struck by lightning on the 13th green of Butler National while waiting out a rain delay.
 Also struck at other parts of the course were Bobby Nichols, Jim Ahern, and Tony Jacklin.